Alfalfa: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-L-canaverine, a protein isolated from the plant, has shown antitumor activity against certain types of leukemic cells in mice and selective toxicity on cultivated dog cancer cells in vitro.
-1,2-dimethylhydrazine, a carcinogenic agent, binds to Alfalfa when the colon pH is between 10.5 and 12, and it has been proposed to have protective properties against chemically induced colon cancer.
+L-canavanine, a protein isolated from the plant, has shown antitumor activity against certain types of leukemic cells in mice and selective toxicity against canine cancer cells cultured in vitro.
+1,2-Dimethylhydrazine, a carcinogenic agent, binds to alfalfa when the colon pH is between 10.5 and 12, and alfalfa has been proposed to have protective properties against chemically induced colon cancer.

-A general dosing schedule is 5 to 10 g of dried herb taken 3 times a day.
-For the treatment of hypercholesterolemia, seeds can be taken at a dose of 40 g 3 times a day.
+A general dosing regimen is 5 to 10 g of the dried herb taken 3 times a day.
+For the treatment of hypercholesterolemia, the seeds may be taken at a dose of 40 g 3 times a day.

 Interactions